cfpb/hmda-platform/kubernetes/kind/hmda-platform/README.md

 # HMDA-Platform, Cassandra and Strimzi with TLS

+**tl;dr** To run the hmda-platform with TLS we need to start an init container with the certs for Cassandra and Strimzi mounted.
+Then create a java keystore and mount it on the hmda-platform container.

+**Future _ToDo_s:**
+- Separate Cassandra, Strimzi and Platofrm to different namespace using KMS to manage certs
+- Abstract the helm commands so they could be used for any environment

 **NOTE:** I have Docker configured with 8GB Ram and 6 CPUs.
 YMMV

 ### Build init container